Tap Water Safe

 Drinking Water Map

 Here is a map showing all the locations of drinking water spots in Borjomi.
 You can click on each water drop to open the spot directly in Google Maps for directions.
+For easy access on the go, download our iOS app to find water fountains nearby.

 Nearby Places